jpfr12/AlgorithmsAndDataStructures/Algorithms/Dynamic_programming/Problems/README.md

 * I will be posting some problems from the following websites:

-    - CodeChef: codechef.com
+    - CodeChef: www.codechef.com

-    - LeetCode: leetcode.com
+    - LeetCode: www.leetcode.com

+    - codeforces: www.codeforces.com

 ---